cysouw/diathesis/text/c07_reflexive.md

 ### [ NAP | –NP ] Reflexive anticausative+governed preposition {#sec:reflexive-anticausative-governed-preposition}

-Less widespread, some verbs with an accusative and a governed preposition allow for an anticausative marked with a reflexive pronoun [@next].
-With the preposition *an* and *auf* the preposition is a governed preposition [@next c].
+Less widespread, some verbs with an accusative and a governed preposition, like *erinnern* 'to remind' [@next a] allow for an anticausative marked with a reflexive pronoun [@next b].
+With the prepositions are governed prepositions [@next c].

 ::: ex
 a.
 Das Lied erinnert den Mann an den Krieg.